cs0320/notes/book/src/proxies-adapters/proxies-adapters.md

 ## Supplemental Material: More Advanced Structural Patterns

-I'm not sure if time will permit covering these patterns at a later date.
-They're modifications of the basic proxy idea, and might be useful for you to know about, so I'm including them here in the notes as supplemental material.
-If we have time later in the semester, I'll talk about them!
+These other patterns are modifications of the basic proxy idea, and might be useful for you to know about, so I'm including them here in the notes as reading material.
+But it's unlikely we'll have lecture time for them.

 Note: I'm going to use this to also introduce some optional Java syntax you may not be aware of.
 In particular, Java has supported anonymous functions (which you may have heard referred to as _lambdas_) for years.